What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - PW or WFI is filled to the set point.

-- If PW used, then the system is heated to the temperature range of 60-80°C with the help of an appropriate heating medium through the jacket.
+- If PW is used, then the system is heated to the temperature range of 60-80°C with the help of an appropriate heating medium through the jacket.
 In the case of WFI, this step is not required.

 - After recirculation, the system is drained completely.

-- Upon complete draining, process grade air is flushed through the system to ensure no moisture remains inside the surface of the piping and equipment.
+- Upon complete draining, process-grade air is flushed through the system to ensure no moisture remains inside the surface of the piping and equipment.

 - The system then depressurizes and gets ready for the next step.